hkbakke/dhclient-pd/README.md

 # dhclient-pd
-`dhclient-pd` is a Python 3 script that takes an incoming IPv6 prefix delegation from `dhclient` and assigns subnet prefix addresses to one or more additional interfaces on the system.
+`dhclient-pd` is a script that takes an incoming IPv6 prefix delegation from `dhclient` and assigns subnet prefix addresses to one or more additional interfaces on the system.
+It is also a standalone tool that may be called from any source, not just `dhclient`.
+Only the hook script is `dhclient` specific.

 ## Why two scripts?
 dhclient actually sources the hook scripts, which means that the hook script